AudreyS108/pong-but-epilepsy/README.md

 __________________________________________________________
 How To Operate
 -
-1. Go to the "Releases" section and select "App ver. of Pong But Epilepsy"
+1. Go to the "Releases" section and select "Pong But Epilepsy v1.1.0"
-2. Download all of the files there, and place them in a folder called "dist" in "Documents"
+2. Download the "APP_VER_Pong-But-Epilepsy.exe" file, and the 5 .mp3 files.
+(Will take about 5 mins)
+3. Make a folder called "sounds", then place all the .mp3 files in that folder.
+(Make sure the .exe file and "sounds" folder are in the same area, e.g. both in "Downloads.")
+4. Find the .exe file and click into it.
-3. After the download, open the file and a terminal should pop up after a while.
+5. After the download, open the file and a terminal should pop up after a while.
 Soon, the main menu of the game will appear!
 Note that closing the terminal which pops up with the game will cause the application to close.
+Done - have fun!

  **Alternate operating methods (only if above method fails!)**
 <details>